microsoft/BotFramework-WebChat/SPEECH.md

 ### Speech-to-text requirements

 - [WebRTC API support] in browser
-   - All modern browsers, excluding Internet Explorer 11
+   - All modern browsers on desktop and mobile platform
+   - With the exception of apps or third-party browsers on iOS
-- Hosted over HTTPS
+- Must be hosted over HTTPS
-- User permission explicitly given for microphone access
+- User permission explicitly granted for microphone access

 #### Special considerations for iOS

 Safari is the only browser that support WebRTC API on iOS.

-Both Chrome and Edge on iOS does not support WebRTC API.
-Moreover, native apps built using `WKWebView` do not support WebRTC API.
-Apps based on Cordova/PhoneGap and [React Native WebView](https://github.com/react-native-community/react-native-webview) might need additional plug-ins to support WebRTC API.
+Chrome, Edge and native apps built using `WKWebView` does not support WebRTC API.
+Apps based on Cordova/PhoneGap and [React Native WebView](https://github.com/react-native-community/react-native-webview) might need additional plug-ins or custom code to support WebRTC API.

 ### Text-to-speech requirements

 - [Web Audio API support] in browser
-   - All modern browsers, excluding Internet Explorer 11
+   - All modern browsers on desktop and mobile platform

 #### Special considerations for Safari on Mac OS and iOS